Modernism Notes Archives - Page 2 of 3 - Modern Classic

 Our Platner-Style Round Dining Table closely matches the dimensions of his original design.
 Though he originally created the base from nickel-plated steel rods, today we have the option to use the more resilient and durable option of stainless steel for our base.
 With a 5/8” inch tempered glass top, our version of this iconic table is the perfect focal point for any dining room!

-Come check out this icon of 1960s Modernism in either our Bellingham or Chicago Showrooms!
+Come check out this icon of 1960s Modernism plus more of what we have to offer in our Bellingham showroom!

 Our Saarinen-Style M70 Womb Chair 2.0